 reckoned to him as righteousness” (Romans chapter four).
 They never bothered

 the world, and the Church has done the same.
-Had Israel obeyed the Lord, it
+Had Israel obeyed the Lord, they would have become the world’s conscience, which would have had the effect of

-said in the Church.
+said about the Church.

 (220a) Sovereignty